 Final Course Grade Appeal Procedures

-1. If the appeal is not resolved to the student’s satisfaction the student may appeal to the Program Director within two (2) business days of being notified of the decision to reject the appeal.
-The Program Director shall meet with the student and the Course Director within five (5) business days to review the Course Grade Appeal form and any supportive documentation, discuss the reasons for the appeal, and render a final written decision.
+- If the appeal is not resolved to the student’s satisfaction, the student may appeal to the Associate Dean within two (2) business days of being notified of the decision to reject the appeal.
+The Associate Dean shall meet with the student and the Course Director within five (5) business days to review the Course Grade Appeal form and any supportive documentation, discuss the reasons for the appeal, and render a final written decision.

-2. The Program Director shall notify the student and the Course Director of the final decision.
+- The Associate Dean shall notify the student and the Course Director of the final decision.

-3. If the grade appeal is upheld, the Program Director shall notify the Registrar about any need to change the student’s grade in official academic records.
-If the grade appeal is rejected by the Program Director, the appeal process is thereby terminated.
-In all matters of grade appeal, the decision of the Program Director is final.
+- If the grade appeal is upheld, the Associate Dean shall notify the Registrar about any need to change the student’s grade in official academic records.
+If the grade appeal is rejected by the Associate Dean, the appeal process is thereby terminated.
+In all matters of grade appeal, the decision of the Associate Dean is final.

-If the Program Director has a Conflict of Interest
+If the Associate Dean has a Conflict of Interest

-In the event that the Program Director has been personally involved in the determination of the student’s grade, or in any other circumstance could reasonably be determined to constitute a conflict of interest that might undermine the Program Director’s ability to render an impartial decision, the Program Director shall recuse themselves; the final decision on the grade appeal shall be rendered by the Provost.
-Records of adjudicated grade appeals shall be retained by the Program Director’s office.
+In the event that the Associate Dean has been personally involved in the determination of the student’s grade, or in any other circumstance could reasonably be determined to constitute a conflict of interest that might undermine the Associate Dean's ability to render an impartial decision, the Associate Dean shall recuse themselves; the final decision on the grade appeal shall be rendered by the Chief Academic Officer.
+Records of adjudicated grade appeals shall be retained by the Associate Dean's office.